 Chatbot technology is definitely not new, but it’s becoming smarter and better every day.
 What does this mean for mobile marketing?

-We’ll see more and more … and more chatbots in 2019.
+We’ll see more and more chatbots.
 Many organizations are already using Facebook Messenger as a chatbot interface.
-According to Facebook, there are over 300,000 bots on Messenger handling more than eight billion monthly messages between users and businesses.
-Believe it or not, those numbers are going to grow – a lot.
+According to Facebook, there are over 300,000 bots on Messenger handling more than 8 billion monthly messages between users and businesses.
+Believe it or not, those numbers are going to grow by a lot.

-In 2019, we’ll see bots going head-to-head with mobile apps when it comes to reaching customers.
-This brings us to our next trend, apps.
+In 2020, we’ll see bots going head-to-head with mobile apps when it comes to reaching customers.

 2. Fewer Apps